fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/01_basic_structure/05_variables.md

 #### Question: Does it means the programs will not use any RAM?

 Obviously the operating system will need to use some RAM to run the program and the standard library may ask for some too.
-But the code you will write will not do it.
+But the code you will write now will not explicitly allocate memory.

 ## definition and assignment vs initialization